tarikguney/leadership-journey/README.md

 My thoughts and experiences on leadership.
 Hosted at https://www.leadershipjourney.io.

-This website uses Hugo static website generator.
+This website uses [Hugo static website generator](https://gohugo.io) with [PagerMod])https://adityatelange.github.io/hugo-PaperMod) template.

 ## A couple of things I learned as I was setting this site up: